 Now that I’d stopped messing around with obscure publishing deals and printing stuff on my own I suddenly had a lot of time on my hands.
 Time that mostly went into writing.
 And it was only in recent years that I’ve found ways to actually sell publications online.

 The proliferation of Amazon’s Kindle definitely helped to a) make ebooks more popular and b) encourage one-click buying but even apart from that it’s become relatively easy to offer PDFs or EPUBs for sale, at least technically.

 Enter, The Online World

-I can’t show you any “100% non-photoshopped proof” of my “six figure ebook-income” or any such nonsense which is unfortunately still a widespread practice among the self-described “marketing gurus” and indie-publishing princes of our times.
+I can’t and won’t show you any “100% non-photoshopped proof” of my “six figure ebook-income” or any such nonsense which is unfortunately still a widespread practice among the self-described “marketing gurus” and indie-publishing princes of our times.

 But here are a few things I’d tell anyone that is seriously considering to publish and sell their writings online: